-Zelenskyy says he will visit UK on European tour seeking military aid
+Zelenskyy visits UK on European tour seeking military aid

-PARIS (AP) — President Volodymyr Zelenskyy will visit Britain on Monday, as the staunch ally of Ukraine prepares to give more military aid in an effort to change the course of the war.
+LONDON (AP) — President Volodymyr Zelenskyy was visiting Britain on Monday, as the staunch ally of Ukraine promised to give Ukraine hundreds more missiles and attack drones in an effort to change the course of the war.

+The U.K. government confirmed Zelenskyy’s arrival early Monday and said he would meet with Prime Minister Rishi Sunak at Chequers. the prime minister’s country retreat outside London.
+It’s Zelenskyy’s second trip to the U.K. since Russia invaded Ukraine in February 2022.

-It will be the fourth European country Zelenskky has visited in the past few days.
-He made an unannounced visit to Paris on Sunday evening to meet French President Emmanuel Macron, after trips to Germany and Italy, where he met those countries’ leaders and Pope Francis.
+This is the fourth European country Zelenskky has visited in the past few days.
+He is seeking more aid as Ukraine prepares a long-anticipated spring offensive to retake territory seized by Russia.

+Ukraine’s leader made an unannounced visit to Paris on Sunday evening to meet French President Emmanuel Macron, after trips to Germany and Italy, where he met those countries’ leaders and Pope Francis.

 A message posted Monday on Zelenskyy’s official Telegram Channel said: “Today — London.
 The UK is leading the way when it comes to expanding our capabilities on the ground and in the air.
 This cooperation will continue today.
 I will meet my friend Rishi.
 We will conduct substantive negotiations face-to-face and in delegations.”

-Sunak’s office confirmed the two leaders would meet at Chequers. the prime minister’s country retreat outside London.

-The U.K. has become one of Ukraine’s major military allies.
-Last week Britain announced it was sending Ukraine Storm Shadow cruise missiles, which have a range of more than 250 kilometers (150 miles) — the first known shipment of the weaponry that Kyiv has long sought from its allies.
+The U.K. has become one of Ukraine’s major military allies, sending Kyiv short-range missiles and Challenger tanks and training 15,000 Ukrainian troops on British soil.
+Last week Britain announced it had sent Ukraine Storm Shadow cruise missiles, which have a range of more than 250 kilometers (150 miles) — the first known shipment of the weaponry that Kyiv has long sought from its allies.

-Zelenskyy toured European capitals over the weekend to seek more aid as Ukraine prepares a long-anticipated spring offensive to retake territory seized by Russia.
+Sunak’s office said that on Monday Britain will confirm it is giving Ukraine hundreds more air defense missiles, as well as “long-range attack drones” with a range of more than 200 kilometers (120 miles).

+“This is a crucial moment in Ukraine’s resistance to a terrible war of aggression they did not choose or provoke,” Sunak said.
+“They need the sustained support of the international community to defend against the barrage of unrelenting and indiscriminate attacks that have been their daily reality for over a year.

+Sunak will also push allies to deliver more support to Ukraine at a meeting of Group of Seven leaders in Japan later this week, Downing Street said.

+As Zelenskyy visited European capitals, Russia stepped up attacks across Ukraine with drones and missiles over the weekend.
+On Sunday, Russia shelled two communities in the northern border region of Sumy, the region’s military administration said in a statement on its official Telegram channel.
+It said 109 explosions were recorded.

-Zelenskyy and Macron met for about three hours at the French presidential Elysee Palace — an encounter kept under wraps until shortly before the Ukrainian leader’s arrival in Paris.
+Zelenskyy and Macron met for about three hours on Sunday at the French presidential Elysee Palace — an encounter kept under wraps until shortly before the Ukrainian leader’s arrival in Paris.

 Macron’s office said France will supply dozens of light tanks and armored vehicles “in the weeks ahead,” without giving specific numbers.
 Also promised were more air defense systems, but again details weren’t made public.